UCAS code: Q300

 'The real value of Oxford’s English course is its sheer scope, stretching from Beowulf to Virginia Woolf and beyond.
 Being guided through all the different ages of English literature means you explore periods and styles you may otherwise have rejected out of hand, discover brand new tastes, and even more levels to your love of literature!
 The ability to sit and read some of the greatest works of prose, poetry and performance in a city steeped in its own near-mythological wealth of history and beautiful architecture gives you a sense of being lost in your own fantasy, your own realm of turrets, tutors and texts.'

-'I never really had any doubt I wanted to study English (I was a bit of a freak in that respect probably).
+'I never really had any doubt I wanted to study English.
 The course here is so broad, I feel like I'm learning about things I would never have thought to do on my own.
 The best thing is probably the amount of freedom we get; we choose which lectures we want to go to, which texts to focus on, and mostly even choose our own essay questions.
 It means from the start you really get to explore your own interests, but your tutors make sure you're still preparing for broader exam questions through these.'

 '[The best thing about the course was] the freedom I had to direct my own studies, from choosing the books I wanted to write on, to developing my own specific area of focus within them.
 The course was a completely different learning experience from school because I was given the freedom to really work out what I thought about texts without having to worry about meeting assessment objectives or covering key themes.
 I've left Oxford knowing that I've really explored why I love literature so much and that I've contributed something individual to the study of literature, even if it ends up being just read by me.'

-Please select 'see course data' on the following course option to view the full Unistats data for English Language and Literature.
+Please select 'see course data' to view the full Unistats data for English Language and Literature.

 Please note that there may be no data available if the number of course participants is very small.